 Other websites which may be of interest:

 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they consider one is required.
-The chaperone may be a family member or friend, but on occasions a formal chaperone may be preferred.

-Patients are advised to ask for a chaperone if required, at the time of booking an appointment, if possible, so that arrangements can be made and the appointment is not delayed in any way.
+Patients are advised to ask for a chaperone if required, (at the time of booking an appointment, if possible), so that arrangements can be made and the appointment is not delayed in any way.
 The Healthcare Professional may also require a chaperone to be present for certain consultations.

 A Chaperone poster is clearly displayed in the waiting area, reception and in all of the clinical consultation rooms.
 All staff who Chaperone are DBS checked.